No Going Back — Reviews, Interviews, Etc.

 Goodreads

-As of August 31, 2010, there are 24 ratings of the book (averaging 3.75 out of 5 stars — two 5s, fifteen 4s, six 3s, and one 2), 14 posted reviews, and 30 people who are currently reading the book or have marked it to-read.
+As of January 24, 2012, there are 53 ratings of the book (averaging 3.83 out of 5 stars — six 5s, thirty-three 4s, thirteen 3s, and one 2), 32 posted reviews, and about 50 people who are currently reading the book or have marked it to-read.
 To see the ratings and reviews, click here.

 Amazon.com

-As of August 31, 2010, there are 7 posted reviews, with three awarding 5 stars (out of 5), two awarding 4 stars, and two awarding 1 star.
+As of January 24, 2012, there are 15 posted reviews, with three awarding 5 stars (out of 5), seven awarding 4 stars, one awarding 3 stars, and four awarding 1 star.
 To see the ratings and reviews, click here.

 Oddball Reviews